gucorpling/glowlyter/README.md

 ...
 ```

 The carousel at the top will cycle through each metadata item in the header (except `annos`).
 In this example, there are two summaries - a separate highlighting profile will be stored for each one, so if you change from summary1 to summary2, highlights will behave separately.
+Annotations are save in the same format, but two additional columns are added for each metadata version: a binary column (highlighted or not) and a json column saving key-value annotations.

 ### Annos declaration